 Should a student have an outstanding emergency loan balance when a federal student loan is received, the Office of Student Loan Accounting will request authorization to deduct the outstanding balance from the federal loan monies.
 It is the responsibility of the student to make sure that the loan is paid off no later than the date due.

-Emergency loans are available during the fall and spring semesters and during summer school, if the student is enrolled.
+Emergency loans are available during the fall and spring semesters and during summer school if the student is enrolled.
 However, no emergency loans will be made during the period between semesters.

-B. Career Services
+B. Career & Professional Development

-- Honor their commitments to employers
+- Honor your commitments to:

 C. Registrar and Academic Services